Our Best Webinar Platforms Top 3 Picks

 It will also be beneficial if you consider your target audience.
 A young audience, for example, will be looking for mobile access.
 People who are less technically savvy will typically prefer a primary platform that does not require add-ons or plugins.

-Consider this: if the registration is in English, will your intended audience be able to access the webinar room?
+Consider this: If the registration is in English, will your intended audience be able to access the webinar room?
 Will kids see where they need to click if they wish to utilize a microphone?
 You must ensure that they do not become confused.

 Having a budget in place is essential.